Ever wondered if there are actual survival uses for survival blankets?

-If you can find a small tree, or rock outcropping you could also punch small holes in the corners and tie the blanket up.
+If you find a small tree or rock outcropping, you can also punch small holes in the corners of the blanket and tie it up.
 Then you can hide behind the blanket while the sun bears down on you.

-One of the head-scratchingly simple survival uses for survival blankets.
+This is one of the simplest survival uses for survival blankets.

 A lot of people think tying a tourniquet is as simple as taking cord/rope/survival blanket and tying it tightly above the wound.

 Not true at all!
-Doing that can severely damage a limb.
-So learn how to tie a tourniquet before attempting to use one.
+Doing this can severely damage a limb.
+So be sure to learn how to tie a tourniquet before attempting to use one.

 That being said, survival blankets are great for use as tourniquets in emergencies.